 First, you have to download CleanMyMac X. After installing, open the app and go to uninstaller.
 You will see a list of applications.
 Choose the app you want to delete it and then press uninstall.
 CleanMyMac X tells you about the space the application is occupying.
 Therefore, it will be easy to find out the heavy programs and uninstall them, if not in use.
 Another advantage of this software is that you can uninstall more than one app at a time without dragging each app to the Trash.

 CleanMyMac X or any other Mac cleaners don’t delete system apps like Safari.
-However, it does permit you to remove the information which is related to the system application.
+However, it permits you to remove the information related to the system application.
 You can completely reset it.
 For this, go to CleanMyMac X’s menu in the upper-left corner and click on Preferences.
 Then click on Uninstaller next to the Ignore List.
 You will have to uncheck the box close to Ignore system applications.

 Now, you can close Preferences and return to Uninstaller.
 Click on next to the application’s icon to see its files.
 Check the information you need to remove and click on Reset from the drop-down list close to the application’s icon.
 After clicking on the remove, all data will be removed completely.
 This will also assist you in clearing some space on your Mac.